 Drink more water, and then drink even more.

 Gulping calorie-free and low-cost water is not only good for your health, it is great for your pockets.
-Water is healthier than almost any other drink alternative, and the benefits of staying hydrated are endless.
+Water is healthier than any other drink alternative, and the benefits of staying hydrated are endless.
 Plus, it's cheap!

 Drinking water helps maintain the balance of body fluids.
 After all, your body is nearly 60% water.
 Your body’s circulation, digestion, and even your breathing becomes easier when fully-hydrated.
 Water also helps energize your muscles and keeps your skin looking great.
 Cells that don’t maintain their balance of electrolytes and fluids tend to shrivel and fatigue much easier.
 Dehydration inhibits muscle performance and makes your skin look dry and wrinkled.